Not All Infinities Are Equal: The Cross-Entropy Asymmetry Behind Hallucination

 2. It treats coverage failures and precision failures infinitely asymmetrically.

+The contract from the top, restated now that the pieces are on the table.
 The proven part of the argument is small and load-bearing: the singularity exists, it is weaker than disjoint support, its severity is a continuous function of violating mass, and its asymmetric structure is a precise per-coordinate fact.
-The interpretive part — the link from these properties to hallucination, the modality gap, and contrastive batch sizes — is a unifying lens, not a derivation.
-The lens is, I think, a useful one: it puts three failure modes that are usually discussed separately under a single mathematical structure, and it makes specific predictions about which interventions should help and which should not.
-But each of those phenomena has competing explanations in the literature, and a complete account of any of them has to do more than point at the singularity.
+The interpretive part, the link from these properties to hallucination, the modality gap, and contrastive batch sizes, is a unifying lens, not a derivation.
+The lens is, I think, a useful one: it puts three failure modes that are usually discussed separately under a single mathematical structure.
+And it makes at least one falsifiable call: if the extreme batches of InfoNCE-style training are partly payment for pushing negatives toward a boundary the loss diverges at, then an objective that stops short of that boundary should train well without them.
+SigLIP’s thresholded sigmoid is that objective, and its strong small-batch results are consistent with the call, though consistent-with is not proof-of.
+Each of these phenomena still has competing explanations, and a complete account of any of them has to do more than point at the singularity.

 What is not an option is pretending the singularity isn’t there.
 The choice is not whether the loss has a singularity.
 The choice is whether one knows where it is, and how much of the model’s behaviour one is willing to read through that lens.